chrus-chong/Maze-Solver/README.md

 2. MazeSolver.java
 3. MazeSolverWithPower.java

 The MazeSolverNaive programme (courtesy of NUS School of Computing as a reference for students) does a depth-first search to solve the shortest path in a maze.
 The other 2 MazeSolvers (entirely my own work) run based on breadth first search to find the shortest path efficiently.
 The number of rooms reachable with each step is stored in a hashmap while computing the shortest path to solve the maze.
-This will reduce the computation needed
+This will reduce the computation needed.

+MazeSolverWithPower brings an added twist to the challenge of finding the shortest path by allowing the user to have a limited number of powers to break down walls.
+The difficulty, then lies in deciding which walls to break down to achieve the shortest path.

 ### Running the program
-Run MazeSolver.java or
+Run MazeSolver.java or MazeSolverWithPower.java

+or
 ```
 Maze maze = Maze.readMaze("maze-empty.txt");
 IMazeSolver solver = new MazeSolver();